lf-edge/adam/docs/directory-structure.md

 # Directory Structure

-When running Adam using its default `file` driver, all data about devices and onboarding are stored in a directory root, by default `./run/adam/`.
+When running Adam using its `file` driver, all data about devices and onboarding are stored in a directory root, by default `./run/adam/`.
 Under this directory is the following structure:

 ```
 -run